 What if your friend rejects your message? (top)

 If your Jewish friend does not accept the Gospel, don’t be discouraged.
 Be sure to remain his friend–you never know how many years down the road the Lord might open up yet another opportunity for him to trust in Jesus.
 Your friendship alone will be a witness to him of the love of Messiah, and he will see the difference in your life.

 From time to time, when a need arises, offer the ministry of prayer.
 Even if a Jewish person does not want to hear about Jesus, he may welcome your offer of prayer.
-And of course, be sure to pray continually that the Lord would draw your friend to Himself.
-Prayer is the key to all sharing of the Gospel, because it is the Lord who opens people's hearts.
+And, of course, be sure to pray continually that the Lord would draw your friend to Himself.
+Prayer is the key to all sharing of the Gospel, because it is the Lord who opens people’s hearts.
 Bring your Jewish friend often in prayer to the throne of grace, and trust that God will open his eyes to recognize Him.

 How can we help? (top)

 Chosen People Ministries wants to help you witness to your Jewish friend.
 We have a catalog of materials to equip you in your witness.
-We have missionaries in different parts of the world that may be able to visit your Jewish friend if you feel he is interested, or we know of believers and congregations throughout the country to whom we can refer you.
-Our web page also has a section where interested Jewish people can find out more about believing in Jesus.
+We have missionaries in different parts of the world that may be able to visit your Jewish friend if you feel he or she is interested, or we know of believers and congregations throughout the country to whom we can refer you.
+Our website also has a section where interested Jewish people can find out more about believing in Jesus.
 Please let us help you however we can.